 The Microsoft Visual C++ compiler is available as part of Microsoft Visual Studio in all campus computer labs.
-If you'd like to own a personal copy of Visual Studio, see the instructions here.

 These steps show you how to compile and execute a traditional C++ program using Visual C++.
 This will build a "console application" that allows you to use cin and cout and the other standard C++ features.

 - On the left side of the main windows click New Project... select Visual C++ in the list on the left side of the dialog and you will see this screen:

 - Click on Empty Project.
 Fill in the project name (Name:) and click the Browse button to select a directory for your project.
 Select a location on your personal hard disk or on a USB flash drive in a computer lab.
 Be sure that the boxes at the bottom labeled "Create directory for solution" and "Add to source control" are both unchecked.
 Then click OK.
 A new folder will be created in the specified location with the project's name.
 In this example the project is being created on a specific user's personal computer.

 - To create files to add to the project, such as your main C++ program, choose Project | Add New Item and you will see this dialog:

 Click on C++ File or on Header File and give the name of the file below.
 For your main program, you might choose the name main.cpp.
 Do not change the Location field.
 When you click Open, a window with this name will appear and you can begin to type your program.

 - If you have files already available that you want to add to this project, such as supplied C++ implementation files or header files, first copy the files into the folder for this project.
 Then choose Project | Add Existing Item to add the files to the project.

 To edit an existing file, double-click the filename in the Solution Explorer window.

 - To compile your program, click Build | Build Solution.